 In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326).
 The new standard amends guidance on reporting credit losses for assets held at amortized cost basis and available-for-sale debt securities.
-In February 2020, the FASB issued ASU 2020-02, Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) - Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 119 and Update to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842), which amends the effective date of the original pronouncement for smaller reporting companies.
-ASU 2016-13 and its amendments will be effective for the Company for interim and annual periods in fiscal years beginning after December 15, 2022.
-CECL estimates of expected credit losses on trade receivables over their life will be required to be recorded at inception, based on historical information, current conditions, and reasonable and supportable forecasts.
+In February 2020, December 2023, the FASB issued ASU 2020-02, Financial Instruments-Credit Losses 2023-09 "Income Taxes (Topic 326) and Leases (Topic 842) - Amendments 740): Improvements to SEC Paragraphs Pursuant Income Tax Disclosures" on the topic of income taxes.
+The standard requires additional disclosure for income taxes.
+These requirements include: (i) requiring a public entity to SEC Staff Accounting Bulletin No. 119 and Update disclose specific categories in the rate reconciliation; (ii) disclosure of additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842), which amends the effective date or greater than 5% of the original pronouncement for smaller reporting companies.
+ASU 2016-13 amount computed by multiplying pretax income or loss by the applicable statutory income tax rate); (iii) annual disclosure of the amount of income taxes paid (net of refunds received) disaggregated by federal (national), state, and its amendments will be foreign taxes; (iv) annual disclosure of the amount of income taxes paid (net of refunds received) disaggregated by individual jurisdictions in which income taxes paid (net of refunds received) is equal to or greater than 5% of total income taxes paid (net of refunds received); (v) annual disclosure of income (or loss) from continuing operations before income tax expense (or benefit) disaggregated between domestic and foreign; and (vi) annual disclosure of income tax expense (or benefit) from continuing operations disaggregated by federal (national), state, and foreign.
+For public entities, the guidance is effective for annual periods beginning after December 15, 2024.
+The Company will adopt this guidance in fiscal 2025 and is in the process of evaluating the new requirements.
+As a result, the Company for interim and annual periods in fiscal years beginning after December 15, 2022.
+CECL estimates of expected credit losses has not yet determined the impact this new ASU will have on trade receivables over their life will be required to be recorded at inception, based on historical information, current conditions, and reasonable and supportable forecasts.
 The Company adopted the standard in its first quarter of 2023.

-There was no material impact on the results of operations.
+There was no material impact on the results of operations. disclosures.